 [including Sugar, honey, maple syrup, chocolate (if it has no milk or butter in it), sorbet (if it has no eggs, milk or gelatine in it), soy, coconut or rice based ice creams, carob]

 I especially like the *'d foods above.
 I also like lots of food that is not-starred.
 People sometimes think that vegans are raw-food anorexics on a low-calory diet of bland leafy vegetables, basically rabbits.
 I am rabbit like.
 But, I'm a big guy who likes lots of spicy food.
 Salad can be really good.
 But a plate of cold zero-calorie vegetables usually isn't an exciting meal by itself unless there is a tart or spicy dressing.
 I like unsweatened chocolate.
 And I like Mexican food.
-But this one Mexican chocolate, mole, sauce tastes horrible to me for some reason.
+But for mole.
+This one Mexican chocolate sauce, mole, is nauseating to me for some reason.

 Things made from animals (including fish), for example: